vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 Even if you don't speak French, you can probably understand, or at least get the gist of, the above sentence: the French president Emmanuel Macron is assuring the “peuple canadien” (Canadian people) about something involving the “gouvernment français” (French government).
 Imagine reading thousands of sentences like this and gradually acquiring French through cognates you already know.
-This is a type of comprehensible input, a language learning technique first advocated for by linguist Stephen Krashen in the 1980s.
+This is a type of comprehensible input, a language learning technique popularized by linguist Stephen Krashen in the 1980s.

 Comprehensible input is a good language learning method, but creating comprehensible input is very hard.
 A native speaker has to painstakingly create thousands of sentences that speakers of another language can understand, gradually increasing the difficulty as the learner progresses.